ankane/strong_migrations/README.md

 #### Bad

-In earlier versions of Postgres, MySQL, and MariaDB, adding a column with a default value to an existing table causes the entire table to be rewritten.
-During this time, reads and writes are blocked in Postgres, and writes are blocked in MySQL and MariaDB.
+In earlier versions of Postgres, adding a column with a default value to an existing table causes the entire table to be rewritten.
+During this time, reads and writes are blocked in Postgres.

 ```ruby
 class AddSomeColumnToUsers < ActiveRecord::Migration[7.1]